Corrective Services NSW: History

-NSW established jails in Berrima (1836), Cockatoo Island (1839), Darlinghurst (1841), Parramatta (1842), Maitland (1848), and (site of the current Four Seasons hotel located) in The Rocks and later in Goulburn (1884), Bathurst (1888), Broken Hill Correctional Centre (1892) in the state's far west, Long Bay (1909) as the State Reformatory for Women, and Emu Plains (1914).
+NSW established jails in Berrima (1836), Cockatoo Island (1839), Darlinghurst (1841), Parramatta (1842), Maitland (1848), Cooma Correctional Centre (1873) and (site of the current Four Seasons hotel located) in The Rocks and later in Goulburn (1884), Bathurst (1888), Broken Hill Correctional Centre (1892) in the state's far west, Long Bay (1909) as the State Reformatory for Women, and Emu Plains (1914).
 In more recent years, correctional centres (as they are now known) have opened at Parklea (1983), Cessnock, Junee (1993), Lithgow, Silverwater (1997), Brewarrina (2000), John Morony Correctional Centre and Dillwynia Women's Correctional Centre in north-west Sydney, Kempsey (2004), Wellington (2007), and Nowra (2010).

 Early years (1788–1874)

 Great Britain started the European settlement of the Colony of New South Wales in 1788, establishing a penal colony at what is now Sydney.
 The incentive to establishment the colony came from the conclusion (1783) of the American War of Independence, which forced Britain to find ways of dealing with criminals other than transporting them to North America.
 The initial settlement at Sydney Cove in Port Jackson involved housing convicts in tents, guarded by marines.
 Further convict shipments followed, and a surge of convicts arrived in Sydney after the Napoleonic Wars ended in 1815.
 Convicts worked for pay and, where good behaviour was demonstrated, could be assigned to masters.
 Chain gangs operated from 1826 up until transportation ended in 1840.

 In the colony's early years, prisons and executions were managed first by the provost marshal, a military officer, and then, from 1824, by the sheriff.